newren/git-filter-repo/README.md

 ## Example usage, comparing to filter-branch

 Let's say that we want to extract a piece of a repository, with the intent on merging just that piece into some other bigger repo.
-We also want to know how much smaller this extracted repo is without the binary-blobs/ directory in it.
 For extraction, we want to:

   * extract the history of a single directory, src/.
 This means that only paths under src/ remain in the repo, and any commits that only touched